 From the utilitarian perspective, what matters intrinsically is the well-being of individual sentient beings, not the survival of the species, or the integrity of the ecosystem, or of nature.
 Individuals can suffer, while a “species”, an “ecosystem”, or “nature” cannot.
 Of course, the survival of species and the integrity of ecosystems and of nature may well be important instrumentally, to the extent that they contribute to the well-being of individuals.

 Speciesism underlies the current exploitation of billions of non-human animals by humans.
-Animals are widely seen as resources: they are raised and slaughtered for food, used for clothing, or exploited for their work.
+Animals are widely seen as resources: raised and slaughtered for food, used for clothing, or exploited for their work.
 These practices often result in the animals experiencing extreme suffering.

 However, not all animal suffering is caused by humans.
-There are many more wild animals living in nature than there are domesticated animals.12 In contrast to the widespread romanticized view of nature, wild animals generally live short lives in harsh environments, and they experience suffering from many sources including predation, disease, parasites, exposure to extreme heat or cold, hunger, thirst, and malnutrition.
+There are many more wild animals living in nature than there are domesticated animals.12 In contrast to the widespread romanticized view of nature, wild animals generally live short lives in harsh environments.
+They experience suffering from many sources including predation, disease, parasites, exposure to extreme heat or cold, hunger, thirst, and malnutrition.
 Against this background, it would be wrong to consider only the well-being of domesticated animals which humans actively harm, while ignoring the well-being of wild animals which humans merely allow to be harmed.13 As noted earlier, for the utilitarian, the distinction between doing and allowing harm is irrelevant.
 Therefore, from the utilitarian viewpoint, we should care equally about the welfare of domestic and wild animals.
 That said, we currently know little about how to systematically improve the lives of wild animals.
 By contrast, reducing society’s consumption of factory-farmed meat, or improving conditions on factory farms, would yield clear and enormous benefits for animals.14

 We discuss the implications of rejecting speciesism for ethical action in the article Acting on Utilitarianism.